AVEDA Comforting Tea

 They have it stocked in a bottle of loose tea or the tea bags.
 I prefer the loose tea.
 I think cost wise for me, it’s a better deal.
 You’ll get way more cups out of the loose tea version.

-This is a drink that you can cuddle on your couch with while reading a good book or watching your favorite tv show or movie.
+This is a drink that you can cuddle on your couch with while reading a good book, catching up on my blog, or watching your favorite tv show or movie.

 •Brew with a tea strainer or infuser basket for fullest flavor